-- To oversee the day to day operation of the school's SEND policy. - To co-ordinate the provision for children with SEND. - To advise on the graduated approach, including the Graduated Approach to Supporting Neurodivergent Children and Young People to providing SEND support. - To liaise with pupils and parents of children with SEND. - To monitor the needs of children with SEND. - To organise annual and termly reviews. - To ensure that we have an inclusive curriculum and to support subject leads develop SEND support for their subject areas. - To ensure Individual Learning Plans (ILP's) are written and reviewed as required.
+- To oversee the day to day operation of the school's SEND policy. - To co-ordinate the provision for children with SEND. - To advise on the graduated approach to providing SEND support. - To liaise with pupils and parents of children with SEND. - To monitor the needs of children with SEND.

-- To ensure that the provision for pupils with SEND is mapped by class teachers. - To ensure that the impact of SEND interventions is assessed for each pupil and ensure that the school keeps up to date records of all pupils with SEND. - To give advice on the level of support and appropriate resources and strategies to support learning. - To ensure that the school's SEND register is updated regularly. - To ensure a smooth transition is planned between different classes, year groups and schools by liaising with staff. - To make contact with support services. - To report to Governors. - To lead INSET on Special Educational Needs and Disability training in school as appropriate. - To keep own knowledge updated by reading, researching and attending training on SEND and appropriate related external courses. - To lead the annual review of the Special Educational Need and Disability Policy. - Provide support in the development of our C&I Resource Base Provision
+- To organise annual and termly reviews. - To ensure Individual Learning Plans (ILP's) and Personal Curriculum Plans (PCPs) are written and reviewed as required. - To ensure that the provision for pupils with SEND is mapped by class teachers. - To ensure that the impact of SEND interventions is assessed for each pupil and ensure that the school keeps up to date records of all pupils with SEND. - To give advice on the level of support and appropriate resources and strategies to support learning. - To ensure that the school's SEND register and SEND Provision Maps are updated regularly. - To ensure a smooth transition is planned between different schools by liaising with staff. - To make contact with support services. - To report to Governors. - To lead INSET on Special Educational Needs and Disability training in school as appropriate. - To keep own knowledge updated by reading, researching and attending training on SEND and appropriate related external courses. - To lead the annual review of the Special Educational Need and Disability Policy.

-SENCo Assistant; under the guidance of the SENCo to:
+SENCo Assistant, under the guidance of the SENCo to:

-- To assist the SENCO in the implementation of provision for SEN within the school - To manage appropriate resources for Special Needs and Learning Support and ensure that they are used efficiently, effectively and safely - To develop curriculum resources to ensure that pupils identified as having SEN have the required levels of support. - To organise and manage appropriate learning environments. - To support the SENDCO in managing the implementation of an inclusive curriculum. - To work with the SENDCO to develop, implement and deliver intervention groups as well as provide appropriate support including 1to1 support when required. - To share good practice across school and ensure good communication across the SEND team and resource base. - To support pupils as allocated by the SENDCO. - To monitor the progress of pupils with SEN and advise the SENDCO. - Help to maintain the SEN and medical register. - Oversee medical and health provision in school, including the implementation of first aid policies and procedures across the school. - To provide administrative support to the SENDCO as appropriate. - Provide support in the development of our Resource Base Provision.
+- To assist the SENCO in the implementation of provision for SEN within the school - To manage appropriate resources for Special Needs and Learning Support and ensure that they are used efficiently, effectively and safely - To develop curriculum resources to ensure that pupils identified as having SEN have the required levels of support. - To organise and manage appropriate learning environments. - To support the SENDCO in managing the implementation of an inclusive curriculum. - To work with the SENDCO to develop, implement and deliver intervention groups as well as provide appropriate support including 1to1 support when required. - To share good practice across school and ensure good communication across the SEND team and resource base. - To support pupils as allocated by the SENDCO.

-- Support in the development of strong partnership working with parents by organising and contributing to parent information meetings. - Liaise with and inform parents/carers about specifics of the SEN provision for their child under the direction of the SENDCO. - Support the implementation of professional's recommendations by providing support and resources to class teachers. - To offer advice and support to teaching staff in providing a quality first teach approach, under the direction of the SENDCO. - Support the SENDCO to complete referrals and liaise with external agencies where appropriate.
+- To monitor the progress of pupils with SEN and advise the SENDCO. - Help to maintain the SEN and medical register. - Oversee medical and health provision in school, including the implementation of first aid policies and procedures across the school. - To provide administrative support to the SENDCO as appropriate. - Support in the development of strong partnership working with parents by organising and contributing to parent information meetings. - Liaise with and inform parents/carers about specifics of the SEN provision for their child under the direction of the SENDCO. - Support the implementation of professional's recommendations by providing support and resources to class teachers. - To offer advice and support to teaching staff in providing a quality first teach approach, under the direction of the SENDCO. - Support the SENDCO to complete referrals and liaise with external agencies where appropriate.